These homemade naan bread are better than store-bought ones!

 They are soft, fluffy, and perfect served with grilled meat, or with your favorite curry.

-Welcome to Flatbread week!
+Welcome to Flavors Recipe Series!
 We are celebrating our favorite flatbread for this week.
 Please hang around to see a week full of flatbread recipes I share in my space.
-In case you have missed, check on the introduction post for more details on the Flatbread week series.
+In case you have missed it, check on the introduction post for more details on the Flatbread week series.

 It’s Day 1 of Flatbread Week, and the first flatbread recipe for this week is Homemade Naan Bread.
 Since naan bread is a very popular flatbread around the world, I thought of starting this flatbread series with this Homemade Naan Bread recipe.